2008 Noida double murder case: Previous servants as suspects

 The discovery of Hemraj's body had greatly embarrassed the police, as their initial investigation focused on him as the murderer.
 The police were also criticized for other investigation lapses, such as not cordoning off the crime scene.
-The investigating officer Dataram Nauneria (Noida Sector-20 police Station Officer) was shifted on 17 May.
+The investigating officer Inspector Dataram Nauneria (SHO of Noida Sector-20 police station) was shifted on 17 May.
 The next day, Superintendent of Police (City) Mahesh Mishra was also transferred.

 On 19 May the police named the Talwars' former Nepali domestic help Vishnu Sharma (alias Vishnu Thapa) as the suspect.
 Vishnu had worked as a servant and a clinic helper for the Talwars for 10 years.
 He would go on long vacations; each time, he would replace himself with a distant relative.
 When he left for a vacation 8 months before the murder, he introduced Hemraj to the Talwars as his replacement.
 However, when he returned, he found himself out of job: the Talwars preferred to retain Hemraj as a permanent employee.
 The police suspected that an angry Vishnu might have killed Hemraj for usurping his job; Aarushi might have been killed for being a witness.
 Vishnu was taken into custody, along with former servants of the Talwars.
 However, the police were unable to find any evidence that connected him to the murders.
 It was confirmed that he was in Nepal on the day of the murders.